The Center for Rural Health undertakes research initiatives to support rural and tribal communities by:

 - Opportunities to collaborate on research relating to rural and tribal health at the state, regional, and national level.

 - Community-based participatory research through the National Resource Center on Native American Aging.

-- Research education and mentorship through the Seven Generations Center of Excellence in Native Behavioral Health, North Dakota Master of Public Health at the University of North Dakota, the Dakota Conference on Rural and Public Health, and the American Indian Health Research Conference.
+- Research education and mentorship through the North Dakota Master of Public Health at the University of North Dakota, the Dakota Conference on Rural and Public Health, and the American Indian Health Research Conference.

 - Findings on the impact of health reform on rural communities through work conducted by the Center's Rural Health Reform Policy Research Center.